sakoht/data-provenance/provenance/README.md

 These are part of the `ValueWithProvenance[_]` sealed trait, so any call can contain calls/results that are deflated after some depth.

+The methods to take a call or result back and forth from its deflated and inflated states are:
+- `.deflate`: returns the *Deflated equivalent of an inflated object, or itself if already deflated
+- `.inflate`: returns the inflated equivalent of a deflated object, or itself if already inflated

 Extening history with a single call actually just appends the following to storage:
 1. one `FunctionCallResultWithProvenanceDeflated`, which links to the input IDs, the output ID, commit ID, build ID, and...
 2. one `FunctionCallWithProvenanceDeflated`, which knows the function, version, output class name, and references...
 3. one `FunctionCallWithProvenance`, fully serialized, but with its input results fully deflated (see #1)

+Note that the latter two are explicitly serialized as bytes.
+The first is assembled from them, and other data stored in the data fabric (described below).

 A single digest ID can represent the entire history, and when histories intersect they data there is no duplication.

 Data Fabric